WZY10065/30-feeder-distribution-network-dataset/README.md

 The `selected_for_40_bus_case` and `is_40_bus` fields identify this subset.
 The `SOP Candidates` worksheet lists its three candidate SOP links.

-## Relation to the Table IV Pairwise Experiment

-This workbook documents the public test-system inputs.
-It does not contain the confidential field-network outputs from the 435 full RHC optimizations, the original pair labels, or the reported split of 20 positive and 415 negative feeder pairs.

-For a complete reproduction of Table IV, a companion pair-level results file should report, for every unordered feeder pair:

-- the two feeder identifiers and their fixed interconnection nodes;
-- the baseline RHC and the RHC after enabling the candidate SOP link;
-- the common SOP capacity, investment constraint, operating constraints, and time-series inputs;
-- the numerical rule and threshold used to assign the positive or negative label; and
-- the ISTCD, Pearson-correlation, mutual-information, and Euclidean-distance scores used for comparison.

 The similarity measures must not be used to construct the ground-truth labels.
 The labels must be obtained independently by solving the full RHC optimization model under the same settings for all 435 feeder pairs.